mconlon17/vivo-pump/uf_examples/sponsors/README.md

 1. Manage_columns_filter.py -- replace all columns with columns needed for ingest.
 Improve the sponsor organization name (UF supplies all upper case and abbreviations).
 Add uri, remove and type as columns to facilitate data management
-1. unique_sponsorid_flter.py -- remove rows that dupilcated sponsorid.  sponsorid should be unique prior to ingest.
+1. unique_sponsorid_flter.py -- remove rows that duplicated sponsorid.  sponsorid should be unique prior to ingest.
 1. merge_filter.py -- look up each sponsorid in VIVO and add the uri to the input file

 ## Columns in the source data